Mirena Lawsuit – Pseudotumor & Intracranial Hypertension

 When a person has symptoms of a brain tumor, but no actual tumor, doctors refer to it as idiopathic intracranial hypertension (IIH).
 Idiopathic means “a disease that arises spontaneously or with no known cause,” intracranial means “within the skull,” and hypertension means “high blood pressure.”
 Doctors sometimes call it pseudotumor cerebri (PTC).
 Pseudotumor means “false growth” and cerebri means “of the skull.”

 The most common symptoms include visual loss, brief instances of blindness, a ringing of the ears with the beating of the heart, and a headache that begins behind the eyes.
 Many times, these eye problems are caused by papilledema, a swelling in the optic disc caused by increased blood pressure in the skull.
+Unfortunately, many of these symptoms can become permanent, even after the drug or hormone that caused the condition is removed.

 How Is Idiopathic Intracranial Hypertension / Pseudotumor Cerebri Diagnosed?